Faculty and Staff

 - To provide department and course materials in alternate format (large print, provide content electronically via email) when requested.

-* In accordance with the ADA, faculty do not have the right to question whether a disability exists or examine a student's disability documentation when the disability has been adequately documented and is on file with SDS.
-The signature of SDS personnel on the accommodation request form will act as assurance that the student has provided adequate documentation of the disability and requested accommodations.
+* In accordance with the ADA, faculty do not have the right to question whether a disability exists or examine a student's disability documentation when the disability has been adequately documented and is on file with Access and Success.
+The signature of Access and Success personnel on the accommodation request form will act as assurance that the student has provided adequate documentation of the disability and requested accommodations.

 Procedures for Instructors Regarding Academic Requests

-At times you will be asked to provide or arrange for academic accommodations for a student in your class who has a documented disability and is registered with the Office of Student Disability Services.
-The accommodation request(s) listed on the Student Academic Accommodation Request form has (have) been determined to be appropriate in a meeting between the student and their Student Disability Services Coordinator.
+At times you will be asked to provide or arrange for academic accommodations for a student in your class who has a documented disability and is registered with the Office of Access and Success.
+The accommodation request(s) listed on the Student Academic Accommodation Request form has (have) been determined to be appropriate in a meeting between the student and their Access and Success Coordinator.
 The procedure for processing these requests is as follows:

 - Review the form with the student and discuss the specifics of each accommodation request.
+These forms will now be sent through Starfish.
 Be sure to ask any questions and express any concerns at that time so as to ensure mutual understanding and to establish a good working relationship.

-- If you agree to provide or arrange for the accommodations as requested, sign the form and…
+- If you agree to provide or arrange for the accommodations as requested, please respond to the email in Starfish so we have confirmation of approval.

-- If you have questions or concerns that the student is unable to answer, you are encouraged to contact the Office of Student Disability Services for consultation or clarification.
+- If you have questions or concerns that the student is unable to answer, you are encouraged to contact the Office of Access and Success for consultation or clarification.
 In order to expedite the process and avoid delay in the provision of reasonable accommodations to the student, this contact must be made within 48 business hours of the initial meeting with the student.

 - If you are concerned that any of the requests may fundamentally alter your course requirements or otherwise compromise the integrity of your course, you may discuss alternative solutions with the student.
-If you are unable to come to an agreement, contact the Office of Student Disability Services to discuss adequate solutions for the situation.
+If you are unable to come to an agreement, contact the Office of Access and Success to discuss adequate solutions for the situation.

 - If an agreement cannot be reached either student or faculty member may use the Grievance Process to obtain a final decision and recommendation for action.